Dussehra Wishes 2021

 Dussehra Celebrations in Different Regions

-In north India, the festival celebrated in the honor of Rama.
+In north India, the festival is celebrate in honor of Rama.
 People there do Ramayana dramas dances at outdoor fairs by featuring the status of Ravana, Kumbhakarna, and Meghanada.
 People burn the status with a bonfire on the evening of Dussehra or Vijayadashami.

-In Kullu, Dussehra is celebrated in the Kullu valley of Himachal Pradesh.
+In Kullu, Dussehra is celebrate in the Kullu valley of Himachal Pradesh.
 A large fair is notable and every year witnesses half a million people.
-Kullu special feature of Dussehra is the arrival of floats containing deities from nearby regions and their journey to Kullu.
+Kullu’s special feature of Dussehra is the arrival of floating deities from nearby regions and their journey to Kullu.

-In south India festival starts with Durga Pooja, lighting up the temples and displays colorful sculpture and name it as golu.
-In Mysore at Chamundeshwari temple people host competitions, dances sing, fireworks displayed, even do military parades and charities given to the public.
+The south India festival starts with Durga Pooja, lighting up the temples, displaying colorful sculptures, and naming it golu.
+In Mysore, at Chamundeshwari temple, people host competitions, dances, sing, fireworks displayed, even do military parades and charities given to the public.

-Goddess Saraswati is also worshipped along with instruments during the festival.
+Goddess Saraswati is also worship along with instruments during the festival.
 People clean and worships their instruments, tools working with their livelihood during the festival for Goddess Durga and Saraswati.

 In Gujarat, both Lord Rama and Goddess Durga worshipped for their victory over evil on Dussehra.
 People do fasting, prayers at temples, and play their regional dance Dandiya Raas with colorfully decorated sticks.
 People also do the Garba by wearing their traditional dress throughout the night.

-The people play Taranga and it plays an important role.
-In Maharashtra, the festival called Dasara.
-The deity of Durga installed and worshipped for ten days, Navratri and immerse in the water on the tenth day.
+The people play Taranga, and it plays an important role.
+In Maharashtra, the festival is called Dasara.
+The deity of Durga was installed and worshipped for ten days, Navratri, and immersed in the water on the tenth day.

-Vijayadashami here called Bijoya Dashomi and celebrated on the next day of Dasara.
-People here mark their faces with sindoor and wear red clothes, Bengalis here sings emotional songs and bid goodbye to the Goddess Durga.
+Vijayadashami here is called Bijoya Dashomi and celebrated on the next day of Dasara.
+People here mark their faces with sindoor and wear red clothes.
+Bengalis here sing emotional songs and bid goodbye to the Goddess Durga.
 Some communities in Varanasi visit the Durga Temple on the eleventh day, called Ekadashi.

 Happy Dussehra Quotes